liun-online/SpCo/README.md

 python main.py cora --gpu 0
 ```
 where "cora" can be replaced by {citeseer, blog, flickr, pubmed}. \
 For each target model, we just add our SpCo on original code with some adaption.
-Therefore, you can refer to original code for better understanding about the code.
+Therefore, you can refer to original code for better understanding about our code.

 # Cite